 I’m often asked where I buy my beads.
 There are rock, gem and bead shows all around the country open for anyone to visit for a small entry fee.
 This is a little flavour of what to expect.
-For me a day out to one of these shows is a bit like a visit to the sweetie shop!
+For me, a day out to one of these shows is a bit like a visit to a sweetie shop!
 So much to see and choose just a few.
-This one was held in Brighton Racecourse buildings, last weekend.
+This one was held in the Brighton Racecourse buildings, last weekend.

-One of my regular trade suppliers has retired so my mission was to find a replacement.
+One of my regular trade suppliers has retired, so my mission was to find a replacement.
 I’m quite fussy!
-The beads have to be good quality, well cut and polished with regular drill holes as some can be very small and sharp.
-Also it helps to be able to repeat order sometimes, which can be tricky as I usually only buy one of each row.
+The beads have to be good quality, well cut and polished, with regular drill holes as some can be very small and sharp.
+Also it helps to be able to repeat an order sometimes, which can be tricky as I usually only buy one of each row.

-There are also lots of polished minerals to buy for certain energies or just because they look lovely.
+There are also lots of polished minerals to buy either for certain energies or just because they look lovely.
 Those green/grey shiny ones in the front are Labradorite, named after it’s place of origin, Labrador in Canada.
-As you turn the stone is has this beautiful iridescence of rainbow colours, a bit like the effect of oil on water, cause by light refracting from all the layers in the stone structure.
+As you turn the stone is has this beautiful iridescence of rainbow colours.
+This is a bit like the effect of oil on water, cause by light refracting from all the layers in the stone structure.
 Probably one of my favourite gemstones.